Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
 # 2.0.5
 ⨠ ⭐ New branding, same extension, always better!
-"Save My Phind" is now "Save my AI"!
+"Save My Phind" is now "Save my Chatbot"!
 But it's still exporting your Phind threads, don't worry!

 ⨠ 🚀 Now exports Perplexity threads!
 Click on the extension icon when you're on Perplexity.ai and see the magic happen!